CodingDojoSilesia/familiada/README.md

 1. The points in round 4 are doubled.
 Starting round 5 the points are tripled.
 1. Each round consists of one question, which has several answers.
 1. The answers points vary on their previously surveyed popularity.
-1. You can find the questions and answers in LINKME
+1. You can find the questions and answers in the [data.json](src/data.json) in the src directory.

 ##### The round scenario
 1. The selected team members give their answers to the question.